Chimoney/chimoney-community-projects/README.md

 Chimoney is participating in Hacktoberfest 2025!✨
 This year, along with our existing open-source projects, we’re introducing a brand-new project: **IaaS-k8s**

-IaaS-k8s is a comprehensive multi-cloud Kubernetes infrastructure deployment solution supporting AWS EKS and GCP GKE, built with Pulumi and TypeScript.
+IaaS-k8s is a multi-cloud Kubernetes infrastructure deployment solution supporting AWS EKS and GCP GKE, built with Pulumi and TypeScript.
-Add setup guides and documentation for Kubernetes clusters on different providers.

 ➝ _Learn more about the project and get started here:_ [_IaaS-k8s Project_](https://github.com/Chimoney/Iaas)